imbianchi/imbianchi/README.md

 Sometimes drummer, sometimes gamer.
 Always a reader.<br>
 Automation lover.<br>
 Building the habit to contribute to Open Source.
-I believe in free knowlegde.<br>
+I believe in free knowledge.<br>
 Always searching new technologies and inner abilities to learn.<br>

 Philosophy: Clean code and good practices.
 Not just in professional life, but also in personal life.<br>
 Dream: Become a PhD and contribute in some positive way to the Brazilian education system.<br>

-Always trying to colaborate with Open Source.
+Always trying to collaborate with Open Source.
 Share knowledge is the best path to follow.<br>
 [![Open Source?
 Yes!](https://badgen.net/badge/Open%20Source%20%3F/Yes%21/blue?icon=github)](https://github.com/Naereen/badges/)
 <br>
 <br>